 The NDIS provides assurance and security that people with disability will receive the support they need.

-Prior to the NDIS, the funding you received from the government depending on a number of factors including how, when and where you acquired your disability as well as where you lived.
+Prior to the NDIS, the funding you received from the government depended on a number of factors, including how, when and where you acquired your disability as well as where you lived.